qbraksa/qbraksa.github.io/_posts/2016-05-13-xcode-project-anatomy.md

 ## Project

-An Xcode project is a bunch of everything & anything

-* References to source files
-* Targets which build products (by combining certain source files)
-* Schemes which build targets and perform actions
-* Build configurations which select variants of target build settings
+Think of an Xcode project as a nice way to package few things together.
+Those things would be references to source files, targets, schemes and build configurations.

 ### Targets